MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-ip-address-planning.md

 Logical networks on Azure Stack HCI are used by both AKS clusters and Arc VMs.
 You can configure logical networks in one of the following 2 ways:
 - Share a logical network between AKS and Arc VMs.
-- Define seperate logical networks for AKS clusters and Arc VMs
+- Define separate logical networks for AKS clusters and Arc VMs.

 Sharing a logical network between AKS and Arc VMs on Azure Stack HCI offers the benefit of streamlined communication, cost savings, and simplified network management.
 However, this approach also introduces potential challenges such as resource contention, security risks, and complexity in troubleshooting.